University Health Service

 • Services received outside UHS (e.g. emergency room visits, hospitalization)

-Medical care for serious illnesses can be expensive, and since the US does not have a national health care system, health care costs are not paid by the US government.
+Medical care for serious illnesses can be expensive, and since the US does not have a national healthcare system, healthcare costs are not paid by the US government.
 If you do not have health insurance that will cover health care costs in the US, consider purchasing the U-M Domestic Student Health Insurance Plan.

 Prescriptions